What Are Allergies?

 People can inhale pollen, which leads to seasonal allergies.
 The allergies occur when the body perceives the pollen as a foreign invader, similar to a bacteria or virus.
 In response, the body mounts an attack.
 This results in symptoms such as:

-There are over-the-counter treatments available for seasonal allergies, but many people prefer natural treatments instead.
+There are over-the-counter treatments available for seasonal allergies, but some people prefer natural treatments instead.
 One example rumored to help with seasonal allergies is local honey.
 Local honey is raw, unprocessed honey made close to where you live.
-This honey is rumored to help allergies, but scientists and doctors are skeptical.
+This honey is rumored to help allergies, but many scientists and doctors are still unsure on how well it works.

 The idea behind honey treating allergies is similar to that of a person getting allergy shots.
 But while allergy shots have been proven to be effective, honey hasn’t.
 When a person eats local honey, they are thought to be ingesting local pollen.
 Over time, a person may become less sensitive to this pollen.
 As a result, they may experience fewer seasonal allergy symptoms.